Getting a good night’s rest and waking up with a burst of energy every day can be tough.

 A morning ritual allows you to connect to your spiritual side

 You may not be not religious, but by including some breath work and yoga into your morning ritual, you could feel more in tune with your body.
-You could start the day feeling more centered, with a more clear direction.
+You could start the day feeling more centred, with a more clear direction.
 You may even find your mind is quieter.

 So, what’s your morning ritual?